 The Opengate containment system centers on two critical components: 1) containing heat, and 2) expelling heat directly to the CRAC units.
 This two-step focus maintains the ideal temperature for data center equipment.

 The first step is addressed by Opengate's expertly manufactured chimneys and enclosures.
-The second step relies on sophisticated temperature and pressure sensors to control fan speeds and exhaust hot air through the chimneys at the most efficient rate.
+The second step relies on sophisticated pressure sensors to control fan speeds and exhaust hot air through the chimneys at the most efficient rate.
 The combination of hot air containment and intelligently controlled fan speed creates a consistent climate controlled environment in the data center and within the cabinet rows.

 Opengate is available for virtually every new or existing cabinet model or configuration.
 Geist developed a vast library of cabinet specific installation kits that include cabinet tops, door blocking kits, and mounting hardware.
 If there is a new cabinet or row configuration, Geist's team of design engineers will deliver a solution.